piers-kirk/Personal-Portfolio/README.md

 <p>
   I built this portfolio on CodePen using HTML, CSS, and JavaScript.

-  Thank you for taking the time to check it out!

   I created this project independently but frequently used ChatGPT to accelerate development and learn new topics.

   I also followed [this](https://www.youtube.com/watch?v=ytl6TrroGis) Web Dev Simplified YouTube tutorial to enable Scroll Snap.

+  I used [ChartsCSS](https://github.com/ChartsCSS/charts.css) to create the charts in the About Section.

   You can check out the CodePen for this project [here](https://codepen.io/piers-kirk/pen/oNrbvNo)

+  You can check out the deployed website [here](https://piers-kirk.github.io/Personal-Portfolio/#section-home).
+I have deployed the site, using GitHub Pages.

+  Thank you for taking the time to check it out!
 </p>

 <h3>Future Tasks:</h3>